scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see to obey your every command.
-Make a spellcasting roll against the targets willpower, on success the creature must follow your commands to the best of their ability.
-You cannot command the target to hurt itself or take an action that would obviously bring harm to the target (eg: telling them to jump off a cliff), however they must obey commands if harm is possible but not assured (eg: telling them to defend you).
+Make a spellcasting roll against the targets willpower save.
+On success the creature must follow your commands to the best of their ability.
+You cannot command the target to hurt itself or take an action that would obviously bring harm to the target, such as jumping off a cliff.
+However you may still command the creature to take dangerous actions, such as defending you from attackers.

 You may target an additional person for every level above 7th.